 Photo courtesy of Olympic Peninsula Visitor Bureau

-Looking for a short wildflower hike option in stunning Olympic National Park?
-In contrast to more popular trails in the area like Upper Big Creek Loop Trail, the Olympic Peninsula Visitor Bureau recommends Hurricane Hill via Hurricane Ridge, a 3-mile trail with 700 feet of elevation gain offering panoramic views.
+Looking for a short wildflower hike option in Olympic National Park?
+In contrast to more popular trails in the area like Upper Big Creek Loop Trail, the Olympic Peninsula Visitor Bureau recommends Hurricane Hill via Hurricane Ridge, a three-mile trail with 700 feet of elevation gain offering panoramic views.
 In addition to wildflowers like lupine or avalanche lilies, you may encounter deer and marmot on the trail.
-National Park pass required.
+A National Park pass is required.

 Also See: Less-Visited Hikes in Olympic National Park